 Artist Statement

 Alexa Gilweit is an artist living and working in Las Vegas, NV.
-She studied art at the Gerrit Academy, Amsterdam, Netherlands and at the Hons Glasgow School of Art, Glasgow, Scotland.
+She studied art at the Gerrit Rietveld Academie, Amsterdam, Netherlands and graduated with her Bachelor of Arts from the Glasgow School of Art, Glasgow, Scotland

 Gallery reception Thursday, May 29, 2025 from 5 p.m. to 7 p.m.